-Sometimes it’s not big fundamental changes that set the world on fire, it’s steadfast evolution, one small step at a time from year to year to year.
+Sometimes it’s not big fundamental changes that set the world on fire, but rather steadfast evolution, one small step at a time.
 David’s 2008 vintage marked a significant shift in direction.
-A light in his wines that seemed to turn on and many took notice.
-David would likely attribute it to his newly found interest in including stems, and a more gentle approach in the cellar.
+A light in his wines became brighter, and many took notice.
+David would likely attribute it to his newly found interest in including stems, and a more gentle approach with extractions during fermentation and overall handling of the wine in the cellar.

-**All the details of David’s winemaking approach and each wine are covered on each product page. -TV
+All the details of David’s winemaking approach and each wine are covered on each product page.

 Lay of the Land

 Most wine Francophiles are familiar with Burgundy.
-It’s divided into a few major areas, starting from Chablis in the north, the Côte d’Or, Côte Chalonnaise, Mâconnais and finally Beaujolais to the south, just above France’s second largest city, Lyon.
+It’s divided into a few major areas, starting from Chablis in the north with the Côte d’Or, Côte Chalonnaise and Mâconnais in the middle and Beaujolais to the south, just above France’s second largest city, Lyon.
 The grapes are principally Pinot Noir and Chardonnay on Jurassic limestone bedrock (pretty much all the vineyard bedrock between Chablis to the Mâconnais is from this same general geological period), and Beaujolais’ red grape, Gamay, where the soils are largely derived from granite and metamorphic bedrock from the ancient formations in France’s Massif Central.

-For more extensive and general information on Burgundy, I suggest exploring the many thorough accounts by authors like Jasper Morris, Remington Norman and Clive Coates.
-Plus, there’s an immense amount of coverage from critics who uproot tons of new and interesting details with each new publication, with some notables being Burghound, A View from the Cellar, Winehog and Vinous.
-Also, one shouldn’t miss out on Becky Wasserman’s website www.beckywasserman.com for a lot of great content, and the website www.bourgogne-wines.com, where a good collection of videos and free downloadable vineyard maps are available, along with general overview content for each area.
+For more extensive and general information on Burgundy, we suggest exploring the many thorough accounts from authors like Jasper Morris, Remington Norman and Clive Coates.
+Plus, there’s an immense amount of coverage from critics who uproot new and interesting details with each new publication.
+Some notables include Burghound, A View from the Cellar, Winehog, and Vinous.
+Also, one shouldn’t miss out on Becky Wasserman’s website www.beckywasserman.com for a lot of in-depth content, and the website www.bourgogne-wines.com, where a good collection of videos and free downloadable vineyard maps are available, along with general overview content for each area. -TV

 David Duband - 2013 Clos de Vougeot

 21 in stock